pretorh/lfs-notes/steps/0-setup.md

 ## install/update required packages on the host

 For list of packages, and installing on Arch, use `sudo scripts/setup/pacman.sh`.
-Note Python 3 is required
+Note Python 3 is required.

-See `scripts/setup/symlink-check.sh`
+(Linux kernel not mentioned in script)

+Use `scripts/setup/symlink-check.sh` to check that symlinks point to correct versions.

 ## Setup partition, set the LFS variable, and mount